 - Paper towels

 To clean your helmet, you must have alcohol as a cleaning agent and a paper towel.
-It does not matter that you are using an old helmet or a brand new helmet.
+It does not matter whether you are using an old helmet or a brand-new helmet.
 You must clean it first for a clean view because it may have oily residues.
 For this, you have to clean the area where you are going to stick the remote control.

 Alcohol is very useful in cleaning the helmet from the hot black glue because you have to return it to its original state.

 On the cheapest side, if you do not have alcohol or a paper towel, then you can breathe and your clean shirt to make the screen clear.